• Skip to main content

 Instructions

-• Store leftovers in your fridge in tupperware or a plastic bag for up to 3 days.
-When ready to reheat, run some water of the pretzel sticks, then bake for 5 to 8 minutes at 350 degrees Fahrenheit.
+• Store leftovers in your fridge in an airtight container for up to 3 days.
+When ready to reheat, run some water over the pretzel sticks, then bake for 5 to 8 minutes at 350℉ (180℃).

 Nutrition